reelyactive/cuttlefish/README.md

 cuttlefishStatid.render(statid, statidTarget, statidOptions);
 ```

-Open the _index.html_ file in a web browser to see the story, dynamb and/or statid data rendered in a human-readable way.
+Open the _index.html_ file in a web browser to see the story, dynamb, spatem and/or statid data rendered in a human-readable way.

 Supported functions